 As you expand your social media efforts, make sure your social presence is up to date—including imagery and company descriptions.
 And don’t be afraid to try new features like Facebook Live and Instagram Stories, or to add channels like YouTube and Pinterest to share the visual content you’re creating.

 If you have a planning tool or workbook that you use to help your clients, share it with prospects through online advertising.
-Genuinely helpful content is always popular and will likely be valued even more as companies look for guidance to help them stay on the right track.
+Genuinely helpful content is always popular as companies seek guidance that helps them stay on the right track.

-LinkedIn is a great fit for promoting educational content, but Google and Microsoft search could also be good advertising channels if you can find a relevant keyword that will get your content in front of the right people.
+For educational content specifically, LinkedIn is a great fit, but Google and Microsoft search could also be good advertising channels if you can find a relevant keyword that will get your content in front of the right people.